olpeh/iltametsuri.fi/README.md

 Homepage for Iltametsuri Oy

-This page serves as a landing page for my side business company as well as an example how you can create a simple landing page as a single HTML file with inline CSS styles.
+This page serves as a landing page for my side business company as well as an example how you can create a simple landing page as HTML files with a small amount of CSS styles.
 Such a page can achieve high performance as long as the HTML file size remains small enough.

 ## Development